ryanCSharp/TheafDocs/index.md

 ### Support or Contact

-Having trouble with the bot?
+Want to leave command suggestions?
+Or are you having trouble with the bot?
 Join our [support server](https://discord.gg/3Ssc9PT/).